mazzzystar/Queryable/README.md

 ## Run on Xcode

-Download the `ImageEncoder_float32.mlmodelc` and `TextEncoder_float32.mlmodelc` from [Google Drive](https://drive.google.com/drive/folders/12ze3UcqrXt9qeySGh_j_zWE-PWRDTzJv?usp=drive_link).
+Download the `TextEncoder_mobileCLIP_s2.mlmodelc` and `ImageEncoder_mobileCLIP_s2.mlmodelc` from [Google Drive](https://drive.google.com/drive/folders/12ze3UcqrXt9qeySGh_j_zWE-PWRDTzJv?usp=drive_link).
 Clone this repo, put the downloaded models below `CoreMLModels/` path and run Xcode, it should work.

 ## Core ML Export

 > If you only want to run Queryable, you can **skip this step** and directly use the exported model from [Google Drive](https://drive.google.com/drive/folders/12ze3UcqrXt9qeySGh_j_zWE-PWRDTzJv?usp=drive_link).
 If you wish to implement Queryable that supports your own native language, or do some model quantization/acceleration work, here are some guidelines.

 The trick is to separate the `TextEncoder` and `ImageEncoder` at the architecture level, and then load the model weights individually.
-Queryable uses the OpenAI [ViT-B/32](https://github.com/openai/CLIP) model, and I wrote a [Jupyter notebook](https://github.com/mazzzystar/Queryable/blob/main/PyTorch2CoreML.ipynb) to demonstrate how to separate, load, and export the Core ML model.
+Queryable uses the ~~OpenAI [ViT-B/32](https://github.com/openai/CLIP)~~ Apple's [MobileCLIP](https://github.com/apple/ml-mobileclip) model, and I wrote a [Jupyter notebook](https://github.com/mazzzystar/Queryable/blob/main/PyTorch2CoreML.ipynb) to demonstrate how to separate, load, and export the Core ML model.
 The export results of the ImageEncoder's Core ML have a certain level of precision error, and more appropriate normalization parameters may be needed.

 - Update (2024/09/01): The default model is now Apple's [MobileCLIP](https://github.com/apple/ml-mobileclip).
 Exported Model: [Google Drive](https://drive.google.com/drive/folders/12ze3UcqrXt9qeySGh_j_zWE-PWRDTzJv?usp=drive_link)
 - Update (2023/09/22): Thanks to [jxiong22](https://github.com/jxiong22) for providing the [scripts](https://github.com/mazzzystar/Queryable/blob/main/PyTorch2CoreML-HuggingFace.ipynb) to convert the HuggingFace version of `clip-vit-base-patch32`.
 This has significantly reduced the precision error in the image encoder.
 For more details, see [#18](https://github.com/mazzzystar/Queryable/pull/18).